Hello World

 }

-The classify keyword sends the text to the LLM and maps the response to one of the enum variants.
-The fallback neutral ensures you always get a valid result.
+ai.classify sends the text to the LLM and parses the response into one of the enum variants. ?? supplies a default when the LLM is unavailable or the response doesn’t match.